Dr Pieter Pelser, Associate Professor in Plant Systematics, University of Canterbury

 I have always been fascinated by invasive species research, something that is ever present in New Zealand’s ecology.
 For my PhD, I am currently developing a form of CRISPR-Cas9 to tackle invasive wasps (Vespula vulgaris/germanica) in New Zealand.
 This would invoke the use non-homologous end joining (NHEJ) of an exon in the doublesex gene.
 The methods developed would ideally produce solely female populations with female only offspring; these changes would be present in succeeding future generations and result from all matings with male wasps.
 This could act as a method for removing an invasive population from the country in a gentler manner than say, poisoning large areas of beech forest.
 I am hoping these techniques can then be extended to other invasives in the country.

-Dr Rachel van Heugten
+Dr Rachel van Heugten, PhD, University of Canterbury

 I’m a ConSERT alumnus who recently completed her PhD investigating population genetics and hybridisation of a range restricted tree weta species.
 I recently moved to the UK where I hope to continue being involved in conservation/genetics and science outreach.
 As I act as the ConSERT’s UK correspondent, I’m more than happy to answer any questions about what it is like to be involved in this lab group.

-Ayla van Loenen, PhD Candidate, University of Adelaide
+Ayla van Loenen, PhD, University of Adelaide

 My research focuses on using a variety of molecular and bioinformatics techniques to understand population genetics and evolutionary patterns and processes of species over time.
 My current research project based at the University of Adelaide (Australia) investigating the evolutionary history of European bison (Bison bonasus), involves working on an integrated approach which combines ancient DNA data from samples across a broad geographical and temporal range with other available associated sample metadata (including historical climate and environmental data, modern DNA data, isotope analysis and radiocarbon dating).
 This project aims to provide information on a detailed view of population history as a species (almost) becomes extinct, and answer key questions about the response of megafaunal populations to periods of rapid environmental and climatic changes.

-Shelly, ConSERT Lab Mascot, University of Canterbury
+Shelly, ConSERT Lab Mascot, University of Canterbury (She/Her)

 Meet our lab mascot, Shelly!
-Shelly is a kakī (black stilt) who has been constructed out of shells from Kaikoura, New Zealand.
+Shelly is a kakī (black stilt) who has been constructed out of shells from Kaikōura, New Zealand.
 Every fortnight, Shelly is gifted to a member of ConSERT to provide inspirational support.
 Check out her Instagram account for more updates from Shelly and ConSERT.